 Standard.
 A qualified licensed hospital shall provide continuous emergency care available to the public 24 hours a day, 7 days a week, with a doctor on call at all times, not to exceed 3rd order signing.
+Veterans’ hospital emergency rooms must be open to the general public, and not limited to treating only veterans, to qualify for hospital signing.
 Medical clinics not meeting these criteria shall not qualify for signing.

 On freeways and expressways, the hospital sign shall be kept separate from other service signs due to its unique nature and usage.
 The HOSIPTAL NEXT RIGHT (D9-27) sign shall be used on the mainline in advance of an interchange and mounted independently.

 The symbolic H (D9-2) sign shall be used at the top of the ramp along with the appropriate M series arrow in white on a blue background.